 Which school do you want to support?

 Teachers aren't lavishly paid, but it's easy to underestimate the true value of a teacher's total compensation.
-For full-career teachers, each year of teaching comes with a significant promise toward a financially secure retirement.
+For full-career teachers in California, each year of teaching comes with a growing promise of a financially secure retirement.
+How much is the promise worth?

 This lesson explains how teacher pension systems work, how they are different from Social Security, how to compare them with other retirement systems, why older teachers stop agonizing about retirement at age 62, and why younger teachers will agonize about it until they are 65.

 A teacher's total pay is better than it looks.
-(Unless something goes terribly wrong, that is.
+(Unless something goes terribly wrong again, that is.
 It could.
 But we're getting ahead of ourselves.)

 Teachers' pensions in most states, including California, are defined benefit systems.
 After retiring, teachers receive pension payments in a manner defined by the rules of the pension system.